Myth and Legend in Literature and Art

 1915

-In this volume the myths and legends of babylonia and Assyria Are set forth with some fullness, and form an informative historical narrative reflecting the civilisation in which they developed.
+In this volume the myths and legends of Babylonia and Assyria Are set forth with some fullness, and form an informative historical narrative reflecting the civilisation in which they developed.

 Volume 8 - Myths of Crete & Pre-Hellenic Europe